• Skip to main content

 Step Six:

-Bake in the oven for 20 to 25 minutes for gooey and fudgy Nutella blondies or 25 to 30 minutes for cake-like fudgy blondies.
+Bake in the oven for 12 to 15 minutes for gooey and fudgy Nutella blondies or 17 to 20 minutes for cake-like fudgy blondies.
 Leave to cool down before cutting into squares.

 Should Blondies Be Wobbly?

-Blondies are supposed to have a slight wobble when freshly baked and just taken out of the oven.
 If the blondies are very wobbly in the middle, then you’ll need to continue to bake it until it firms up a little.
 Once out of the oven, leave the blondies to cool down.

 My Top Tips

-Don’t Overbake: Be careful when baking the blondies in the oven, it’s so easy to overbake them.
+Don’t Overbake: Be careful when baking the blondies in the oven, it’s so easy to over-bake.
 Around the 12-minute mark, have a look to see if the blondies are cooked.
 You’ll notice that they’re firmer around the edges and slightly wobbly in the middle; this is perfect for gooey blondies.
 Even just a 5-minute difference can turn gooey blondies into a cake like texture.

-Light Brown Sugar Or Dark Brown Sugar?: I used light brown sugar to make these blondies but you can use dark brown sugar or half of both.
+Light Brown Sugar Or Dark Brown Sugar?: I used light brown sugar to make these blondies but you can use dark brown sugar or half of each.
 Using dark brown sugar will give you a blondie that is sweeter, richer and moister in texture.

 How To Serve Nutella Blondies

-I love Nutella blondies served with vanilla ice cream; that’s a real treat!
-You can serve with cream or enjoy it by itself.
-If you’re eating it the next day or when cooled, heat in the microwave for a few seconds before serving.
+I love Nutella blondies served with vanilla honeycomb ice cream; that’s a real treat!
+You can also serve it with Biscoff ice cream or enjoy it by itself.

 Recipe Variations